 Not all components will register resistance.
 For example, a wire will ideally register 0 Ohms, because you want wires to have as little resistance as possible so they don’t affect the circuit.
 The longer the wire, the greater the resistance, however.
 Likewise, switches have ideally zero resistance.

-Voltage is a measure of the difference in electrical energy between two points in a circuit.
+Voltage is a measure of the difference in electrical potential energy between two points in a circuit.
 It’s always measured between two points in a circuit.
 Measuring the voltage between the two sides of a component like an LED tells you how much voltage that component uses.
-When you’re measuring voltage between one side of a component and another, for example, it’s called measuring the voltage “across” the component.
+When you’re measuring voltage between one side of a component and another, for example, it’s called measuring the voltage drop “across” the component.

-Set your multimeter to measure DC volts.
+Set your multimeter to measure DC volts (Figure 22).
 The voltage regulator you’re using can take an input voltage range of about 8 to 15 volts, and it outputs 5 volts, so you know that no voltage you’ll read in this circuit is over 15 volts.
 If your meter has a variety of ranges for DC volts, choose a range that ‘s closest to, and greater than, 15 volts.
 For example, many meters have a setting for 20 volts, meaning that they can read up to 20V DC at that setting.

 Measure for voltage between the power and ground bus rows on the breadboard.
 You should have 5 volts, or very close to that.

 Measure the voltage across the LED and the resistor as well.
-Does the total resistance across all the components add up to the voltage between power and ground on your board?
+Does the total voltage across all the components add up to the voltage between voltage and ground on your board?
 Remember, in any circuit, all of the voltage must be used up.
 Why?
 If the voltage across all the components doesn’t add up, that indicates to you that some of the electrical energy is getting converted to light, heat, and other forms of energy.
 No component is 100% efficient, so there’s always the possibility for some loss.

 Did you use two different color LEDs and get a different voltage drop across each one?
 That’s normal.
-Because different color LEDs are made with different elements, and have slightly different voltage drops.
+Different color LEDs are made with different elements, and have slightly different voltage drops.
 Did you get no reading when you measured?
 Did you remember to push the button before you took your reading?

 Measure the voltage across each LED.
 It should be the same across each one.

-Warning: Measuring amperage with the red lead in the voltage hole when you have no idea how big the current is, or measuring voltage with it in the amperage holes is a good way to damage the meter.
+Warning: Measuring amperage with the red probe in the voltage hole when you have no idea how big the current is, or measuring voltage with it in the amperage holes is a good way to damage the meter.